frontity/docs/docs/frontity-cli/environment-variables.md

 Create bundles with `es5`, `module` or `both`.
 Default target is `both`.

-If detected, and no `--target <target>` option is defined for [`build`](https://docs.frontity.org/frontity-cli/build-commands#build) Frontity command, this environment variable will be applied.
+If detected, and no [`--publicPath`](https://docs.frontity.org/frontity-cli/build-commands#the-publicpath-option) option is defined for [`build`](https://docs.frontity.org/frontity-cli/build-commands#build) Frontity command, this environment variable will be applied.

 _Example:_